In-house legal budgets are only getting tighter. Here are 6 tips to help you manage your legal matters and external engagements and avoid budget...

 This may be the most straightforward consideration.
-With some modern matter management systems, you can sign up and start online immediately.
+With some matter management software, you can sign up and start online immediately.
 With an internal buildout, it will take weeks, if not months, just to map out the workflows, let alone build the thing.

 Your company may very well have highly skilled developers on staff.
 Your company does not have developers who are experienced in building matter management systems for corporate legal departments.
 (Moreover, it’s highly unlikely your sharpest developers have a lot of capacity to spend on projects that are not central to the core business – see No. 1.)

 Finally, a solution built just for one team does not benefit from hacks, ideas, and best practices from other Legal Departments using modern matter management – either in its development or its upkeep and updates.
-A modern matter management system used by hundreds of teams is consistently evolving thanks to client feedback and customizations.
+A cloud based legal management software used by hundreds of teams is consistently evolving thanks to client feedback and customizations.

 While a “Build” option may seem cheaper, think about your most valuable resource: time.

-Modern matter management systems start at USD $55 per month per user.
-For a Legal Department of 10 users, on the high end, that would be $6,600 per year – out-of-the-box and ready to go.
+Modern matter management tools start at US$55 per month per user.
+For a Legal Department of 10 users, on the high end, that would be US$6,600 per year – out-of-the-box and ready to go.

-Meanwhile, according to the Association of Corporate Counsel, the median cost per lawyer hour is USD$131 per hour for midsize companies.
-According to ZipRecruiter, the average software engineer is paid USD$48 per hour.
+Meanwhile, according to the Association of Corporate Counsel, the median cost per lawyer hour is US$131 per hour for midsize companies.
+According to ZipRecruiter, the average software engineer is paid US$48 per hour.

 In addition to the cost of your time, consider also the opportunity cost.
 Altman Weil reports that workloads are up for 76.7 percent of Legal Departments after COVID-19.
 Do you have the bandwidth to plan, advise, develop and test a custom application?